 - 1. What is Colorado driving under restraint?

-- 2. Penalties for driving under restraint
+- 2. What are the penalties for driving under restraint?

 - 2.1.
 Restraint due to alcohol and/or drugs

 - 2.3.
 Restraint not due to drunk or drugged driving